Myrtle Beach Pavillion

 23rd July 2006

-Ths closing park is, as readers will have already gathered, Myrtle Beach Pavillion, which is to be razed and replaced with apartment blocks.
-It seems that the land in the area is altogether far too valuable to justify its continued operation as an amusement park, especially with the construction underway of a nearby Hard Rock Park.
-The latter seems a rather odd idea to me, but it will probably be successful given how well the restaurant chain of the same name seems to do.
+Myrtle Beach Pavilion is scheduled to be razed in the near future and replaced with apartment blocks.
+Though the business has been thriving the sad reality is that the land it sits on has become too valuable to justify its continued operation as an amusement park, especially with the nearby Hard Rock Park under construction.
+The latter seems like a rather odd idea to me, but it will probably be successful given how well the restaurant chain of the same name seems to do.

-Maintaining a wood coaster is expensive, and probably pointless if the ride is going to be closed permanently within a few months.
-Though Hurricane (#772) looked fairly impressive from the road, the only comfortable part of the ride was the first drop.
-For the rest of the course the train bounced about so violently that it had to be causing serious damage to itself, not to mention the victims passengers.
+With closure imminent it was evident that maintenance had ceased on Hurricane (#774), a CCI-built wood coaster that looked fairly impressive from the road but which felt like a wheelbarrow on cobblestones.
+The only comfortable part of the ride was the first drop; for the rest of the course the train bounced about so violently that it had to be causing serious damage to itself, not to mention the victims passengers.
 Sitting in the second row of the front car was enough to appoint it my new least favourite wooden coaster, placing it below even that travesty of a lumber pile in Walibi Lorraine.
+We went from there to Little Eagle (#775), a custom-designed family coaster from Mack with intricate theming.
+The ride was running in as new condition, probably because steel coasters require far less maintenance than wood.
+One can only hope that it finds a new home somewhere.

 It was at this point that the rule of it's a small world came into play.
 The profile of a coaster enthusiast is the same worldwide; a dodgy park or club t-shirt, a camera of varying size, and an ongoing animated conversation liable to put any member of the proletariat into immediate coma.
 Two faces fitting into the above category were walking up the path towards us, and it only took me a few moments to recognise Jeff and Tim, two people who I had last met four years ago during the ACE European Coaster Odyssey trip.
 To be fair, the world probably isn't quite as small when the venue fits into a category like an amusement park, but either way it was very pleasant to meet up with some old friends especially when we were not expecting to.